-When Ball enrolled at Florida in 2010, he contributed right away during his freshman season as a special teams standout, appearing in all 13 games.
-Then, his medical issues began, and Ball missed the entire 2011 season after complaining of terrible headaches.
+When Ball enrolled at the University of Florida in 2010, he contributed right away during his freshman season as a special teams standout, appearing in all 13 games.
+Then, his medical issues began, and Ball missed his entire sophomore year in 2011 after complaining of terrible headaches.

-Ball was diagnosed with an arteriovenous malformation, which is the tangling of blood vessels in his brain, and it required surgery.
+Ball was diagnosed with an arteriovenous malformation, which is a tangling of the brain’s blood vessels, which required surgery.

 “I can’t really explain it,” Ball said in 2012.
 “The closest thing I can think is somebody just smushing my brain… Like somebody was squeezing my brain.”